 Then look at Objective # 8, Service projects: Participates in service projects with at least one benefitting the chartered organization.
 Plan the dates for service projects during the planning session.
 Participate in Scouting for food, a Veteran's Day parade or a flag ceremony.
 The possibilities are nearly endless.
 Before the planning meeting contact your chartered organization and ask about service projects.
 If that is not possible, plan the date when a troop committee member will contact the chartered organization and coordinate the project.
-All projects must be entered into the service hour reporting web site accessible from My.Scouting.org (Menu-Legacy Web Tools-Service Hour Reporting).
+All hours worked on projects must be entered into Scout Book.
+Have your unit Scout Book administrator show the service project coordinator how to do this.
 The troop needs to create a service hour account with password.
 Just 3 service projects qualifies the unit as Bronze, 4 as Silver and 5 as Gold.